zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision/workshops/freetier/intro.md

 * An Oracle Free Tier, or Paid Cloud Account
 * Additional prerequisites (cloud services) are mentioned per lab
 * Familiar with OCI Policy.
-* Familiar with Python programming for SDK usage is strongly recommended.
+* Familiar with Python programming for SDK usage is recommended.
 * Request access to OCI Vision + review policy requirements